Orderability and Asymptotic Structure of $\mathrm{QI}(\mathbb{R}^n)$: Algebraic and dynamical properties of quotient groups of (Rn)

-In the field of group theory torsion plays a crucial role, particularly in the study of geometric groups and their structure.
-A key algebraic result of this paper is the existence of nontrivial torsion elements in the quotients $QI(\Rn)/H$.
+In group theory, torsion plays a crucial role, particularly in the study of geometric groups and their structure.
+A key algebraic result of this paper is the existence of nontrivial torsion elements in the quotient $\QI(\Rn)/H$. \begin{lemma} For each $n\in\mathbb{N}$, the quotient group $\QI(\mathbb{R}^n)/H$ has a torsion element. \end{lemma} \begin{proof} If $n=1$, take the reflection $r:\mathbb{R}\to\mathbb{R}$, $r(x)=-x$.
+Then $r$ is an isometry, $r^2=\mathrm{id}$, and